-If you have an attachment, whether from an email or something similar, that refuses to open.
+If you have an attachment, whether, from an email or something similar, that refuses to open.
 In most cases, this problem is due to the software running on your system.
 If the attachment is a PDF file, make sure you have a PDF reader installed and running on your system.

 3.Keyboard & Mouse Not Working Correctly

 If you’re having problems with any one of these devices, it’s most likely due to a software problem.
-Maybe the devices drivers are outdated.
+Maybe the device drivers are outdated.
 You should consider checking your ports, trying the device(s) in different ports.

 If after reconnecting your mouse and keyboard to different ports on your system, you’re still experiencing problems, then it’s most likely a driver issue.